 Because of such relations to the natural sciences, the basic "drunken sailor" random walk problem is widely used in many branches of science.

-Answering e.g. the question of average expected distance for a given N has a direct correspondence to the definition of the diffusion constant!
+• As we shall soon show, answering e.g. the question of average expected movement distance for a given number of steps N has a direct correspondence to the definition of the diffusion constant!